Introducing Combined Effects of Filtering and ASE Noise in Optical Links Supposing Different Equalization Algorithms: TRANSCEIVER MODEL AND SNR DEFINITION

-A sensitivity setup can be exploited by excluding external noise sources in a back-to-back transceiver connection whose signal can be attenuated using a Variable Optical Attenuator (VOA).
-By changing the attenuation it is possible to test different $P_{\mathrm{RX}}$ conditions, which enables the generation of \( \mathrm{SNR}(P_{\mathrm{RX}}) \) curves by mapping BER measurements to theoretical SNR values by inverting Equation \ref{eq:BER_vs_SNR} with the proper modulation format coefficients $k_{1,2}$.
-The resulting curves demonstrate monotonic SNR growth towards saturation at high \( P_{\mathrm{RX}} \).
+The experimental setup to obtain the curves of \autoref{fig:transceiver} was prepared by excluding external noise sources in a back-to-back transceiver connection whose signal can be attenuated using a Variable Optical Attenuator (VOA).
+By changing the attenuation we tested different ROP conditions, enabling the generation of \( \text{SNR}_\text{TRX}(\text{ROP}) \) curves by mapping BER measurements to SNR values inverting \eqref{eq:BER_vs_SNR} with the proper modulation format coefficients $k_{1,2}$, remembering that for this characterization, $\text{SNR}_\text{TRX}$ is the only relevant SNR contribution.
+The resulting curves demonstrate monotonic SNR growth towards saturation at high ROP.

-Analysis across C-band frequencies shows minimal impact on \( \mathrm{SNR}_{\mathrm{TRX}} \), validating a frequency-agnostic modeling approach.
-Consistently, in Figure \ref{fig:transceiver} the measurements are taken at different central frequencies in the C-band.
-On the contrary, modulation formats affect BER significantly, but the derived SNR vs. \( P_{\mathrm{RX}} \) curves remain consistent by selecting format-specific \( k_1 \) and \( k_2 \).

-Finally, the described transceiver characterization has been validated in presence of ASE noise: considering the additive contributions, the BER can be computed using Equation \ref{eq:BER_vs_SNR} in which the SNR is obtained as in Equation \ref{eq:SNR_sum_TRX}, and by testing different \( \mathrm{SNR}_{\mathrm{ASE}} \) values it is possible to obtain the curves in Figure \ref{fig:trx_model_ase_validation}.